SMB92/F4-SpawnEngine/README.md

 ## NEWS

+### SpawnEngine re-enters Alpha status for the first time since August 2017 with update 0.10.03.180516, SpawnPoints now functional in game.

+[16/05/2018] Today marks the first day since the August 21 Alpha, made with the first iteration of the mod, that SpawnEngine has entered a fully functioning in-game state.
+Spawning over 100 Super Mutants using the wonderful SuperMutant Redux mod in the blink of an eye (at least on my system).
+This version will now enter private testing and we can start batting out SpawnPoints all over the map!

 ### Completing the dynamic initialisation design in update 0.10.02.180515

 [15/05/2018] - This update focuses on the new Init procedures introduced in 0.10.01, further refining them and making the mod much simpler to create new data for Actors and Regions.
 While there may be a few little holes left to plug, I'm very happy with the changes.